itskingori/sanaa/docs/index.md

 specific configuration, which are mostly secrets, that don't seem appropriate to set via flags.

-For example, Sanaa requires AWS credentials with permissions that give it access to the S3 bucket it will use to store the results of rendering.
+For example, Sanaa requires AWS credentials with permissions.
+The worker requires upload access to the S3 bucket it will use to store the results of rendering and the server will require access to generate signed URLs to download from the same bucket.

 These credentials will be sourced automatically from the following locations (in order of priority, first at the top):

 1. Environment Credentials - via environment variables: